-Pre-Flight radiation tests have shown that ~ 200 krads of X-ray photon dose can positively damage the CCDs.
+Pre-Flight radiation tests have shown that $\sim 200$ krads of X-ray photon dose can positively damage the CCDs.
 The mechanism for the damage is the trapped ionization in the dielectric silicon oxide and nitride separating the gates from the depletion region.
 Since the charge is trapped, the damage is cumulative.
-Because the structure of the BI's differs significantly from that of the FI's, the two types of chips have different photon dose limitations.
-Specifically, the BI's are more than 25 times as tolerant to a dose of X-ray photons as compared to the FI's since the former have $40~\mu m$ of bulk Si 'protecting' the gate layer.
+Because the structure of the BI CCDs differs significantly from that of the FI CCDs, the two types of chips have different photon dose limitations.
+Specifically, the BI CCDs are more than 25 times as tolerant to a dose of X-ray photons as compared to the FI CCDs since the former have $\sim 40\mu m$ of bulk Si protecting the gate layer.

 Simulations of astrophysical sources have yielded a very conservative, spectrally-averaged, correspondence of 100 counts/pix = 1 rad.
-(By 'counts' in this context we mean all photons that impinged on the detector, whether or not they were piled-up and discarded.)
+By 'counts' in this context we mean all photons that impinged on the detector, whether or not they were piled-up or discarded onboard.